 How many works can I submit at the same time?

-For Short Circuit, we accept one short fiction submission and/or one poetry submissions per author.
+For Short Circuit, we accept one short fiction submission and/or one poetry submission per author.

-For The Current, we accept one short fiction submissions and/or one poetry submission per author.
+For The Current, we accept one short fiction submission and/or one poetry submission per author.

 For contests, we accept one submission per category (short fiction, poetry, creative nonfiction) per author, unless otherwise stated in the contest rules.